-Playback and record operations are managed by on-chip circuitry.
-There are several available messaging modes depending upon desired operation.
-These message modes determine message management style, message length, and external parts count.
-Therefore, the designer must select the Appropriate operating mode before beginning the design.
+Message Management General Description Playback and record operations are managed by on chip circuitry.
+There are several available messaging modes determine message management style, message length, and external parts count.
+Therefore, the designer must select the appropriate operating mode before beginning the design.
 Operating modes do not affect voice quality; for information on factors affecting quality refer to the Sampling Rate & Voice Quality section.

-The device supports five message management modes (defined by the MSEL1, MSEL2 and /M8\OPTION pins shown in Figures 1 and 2):
+The device supports three message management modes (defined by the MSEL1, MSEL2 and /M8\Option pins shown in Figures 1 and 2):

-- Random access mode with 2, 4, or 8 fixed-duration messages Tape mode, with multiple variable-duration messages, provides two options:
+Random access mode with 2, 4, or 8 fixed-duration messages

+Tape mode, with multiple variable-duration messages provides two options:depending upon desired operation.
+These massage modes

-- Auto rewind
+- Auto rewind - Normal

-- Normal

 Modes cannot be mixed.
 Switching of modes after the device has recorded an initial message is not recommended.
 If modes are switched after an initial recording has been made some unpredictable message fragments from the previous mode may remain present, and be audible on playback, in the new mode.
-These fragments will disappear after a Record operation in the newly selected mode.
+These fragments will disappear after a record operation in the newly selected mode.
 Table 1 defines the decoding necessary to choose the desired mode.

-An important feature of the APR9600 Message management capabilities is the ability to audibly prompt the user to change in the device's status through the use of "beeps" superimposed on the device's output.
+An important feature of the HK828 message management capabilities is the ability to audibly prompt the user to changes in the device's status through the use of "beeps" superimposed on the device's output.
 This feature is enabled by asserting a logic high level on the BE pin.